jcpsantiago/sentryR/README.md

 ## Contributing

-PRs and issue are welcome! :tada:
+PRs and issues are welcome! :tada: